 - 2.1 The policy reflects the changing landscape of 'safeguarding' regarding the reality of abuse within the church and wider community.
-It includes the House of Bishop's Advice in 2018 and new legal expectations. - 2.2 It applies to all ministry and worship in the three churches as well as the wider community where safeguarding children, young people and vulnerable adults is everyone's responsibility.
-It particularly applies to all work with children and adults in the Benefice as specified below. - Chair Exercises All Saints' Church Brantingham, St Mary's Hall. - Tiny Footsteps Toddler Group, St Mary's Hall - Bumps and Babies, All Saints' Brough - Hunsley Christian Youth Trust - Brownies, Guides and Rangers - Benefice Pastoral Visiting Team - Holiday Club and other holiday Activities, St Mary's Church, Elloughton, St Mary's Hall Elloughton and All Saints' Church, Brough. - Residential Home Visits. - St Mary's Church Bell Ringers. - 2.3 The Safeguarding Policy will be displayed at every location where activities with children or vulnerable adults takes place, on all church and hall notice boards and the Benefice Website.
+It includes the House of Bishop's Advice in 2018 and new legal expectations.

+- 2.2 It applies to all ministry and worship in the three churches as well as the wider community where safeguarding children, young people and vulnerable adults is everyone's responsibility.
+It particularly applies to all work with children and adults in the Benefice as specified below.

+- Chair Exercises All Saints' Church Brantingham, St Mary's Hall.

+- Tiny Footsteps Toddler Group, St Mary's Hall

+- Bumps and Babies, All Saints' Brough

+- Hunsley Christian Youth Trust

+- Rainbows, Brownies, Guides and Rangers

+- Benefice Pastoral Visiting Team

+- · Residential Home Visits.

+- St Mary's Church Bell Ringers.

+- 2.3 The Safeguarding Policy will be displayed at every location where activities with children or vulnerable adults takes place, on all church and hall notice boards and the Benefice Website.
 It will be consulted every time a new activity with children or vulnerable adults is planned.

-- 2.4 Copies will be circulated to all volunteers within the three churches involved with children, young people or adult work. - 2.5 The policy will also be considered alongside Church Health and Safety policies regarding wider aspects of safety in church buildings relating to accident prevention and fire safety.
+- 2.4 Copies will be emailed to all volunteers within the three churches involved with children, young people or adult work.
+Should a volunteer not have access to email, copies are available on the noticeboards of all three churches and Saint Mary's Church hall. - 2.5 The policy will also be considered alongside Church Health and Safety policies regarding wider aspects of safety in church buildings relating to accident prevention and fire safety.